 For most of the cards we’ve discussed so far, you need good credit to qualify.
 Not you?
 Well I want to make sure I include something on this top 10 list for you, too!

 This is a MasterCard which is available in a secured version.
 The fees are quite reasonable and the minimum security deposit is low.
 At the end of the day, this is probably the top credit card for bad credit.
-Learn more about it in the secured credit card reviews.
+Learn more about it here.